petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-simple-display-page-templates.md

    ![Map the text in the Paragraph fragment to the Publish Date property of the displayed content.](./adding-simple-display-page-templates/images/07.png)

-   Now the publish date displays in a new fragment beneath the body of the FAQs article.
+   Now the article's last publish date displays in a new fragment beneath the body of the FAQs article.

 1. Click *Publish* at the top of the screen.